mjfrigaard/sharing-your-work/manuscript/chapter1.md

 As the quote above alludes to, academic publishing isn't the guaranteed pathway to success it used to be.
 As I write this, many scientists believe [science is in the midst of a reproducibility crisis](https://www.nature.com/news/1.19970), some people are pushing to [make every scientific journal article free](https://www.sciencealert.com/this-woman-has-illegally-uploaded-millions-of-journal-articles-in-an-attempt-to-open-up-science), and the University of California college system [dropped their $11 million annual subscription contract with Elsevier](https://www.vox.com/the-highlight/2019/6/3/18271538/open-access-elsevier-california-sci-hub-academic-paywalls).

 You have entered graduate school in exciting times, but the future of how we'll be measuring scientific productivity and contributions are still somewhat uncertain.
-The traditional advice of "publish or perish" makes sense in a world where writing papers, getting published, then getting cited made your work highly visible.
+The traditional advice of "publish or perish" makes sense in a world where writing papers, getting published, then getting that work cited made your work highly visible.
 But it's lead to creating a [system doesn't work as well as intended](https://www.nature.com/news/the-top-100-papers-1.16224), and encouraged citation metrics which are [easily manipulated](https://academic.oup.com/gigascience/article/8/6/giz053/5506490).

-More importantly, the amount of published scientific information is growing faster than we can keep track of it.
+The explosion in scientific literature has grown too fast for anyone to makes sense of it, and it's getting harder for researchers to get discovered.
 The [1986 article by Don Swanson](https://www.jstor.org/stable/4307965?seq=1#page_scan_tab_contents) predicted this phenomenon.
-Swanson describes a scenario where a team of scientists discovers the presence of a black swan in a world where the accepted scientific consensus is that all swans are white,
+Swanson describes a scenario where a team of scientists finds the presence of a black swan in a world where the accepted scientific consensus is that all swans are white,

 > *...a report of a family of black swans is presumed to be an acceptable and well-corroborated fact in the published literature, a fact that refutes a published hypothesis that all swans are white.
 But these two elements of information-the hypothesis and its refutation-may not both be known to any one person, at least not for some period of time, owing to the difficulties of identifying, locating, and gaining access to the relevant published information.
 Thus I have shown that it is possible for the refutation of theory to stand, even if temporarily, as undiscovered public knowledge.*